Best mountain bike tires 2024 – top-rated trail, XC, and gravity options for ultimate grip and speed

 Riders looking for braking performance better served with the Minion DHR II

 Since its inception decades ago, the Minion DHF has been the go-to for ultimate cornering performance.
-The Minion was originally designed as a DHF front and DHR rear specific tires and while they worked well as a pairing, many riders began experimenting with the setup.
-As a rear tire, the DHR brings great braking and steep terrain performance and has its own loyal following, however it was the DHF front and rear combo which quickly gained massive popularity.
+The Minion was originally designed as a DHF front and DHR rear-specific tires and while they worked well as a pairing, many riders began experimenting with the setup.
+As a rear tire, the DHR brings great braking and steep terrain performance and has its own loyal following, however, it was the DHF front and rear combo that quickly gained massive popularity.

 The Minion DHF rolls remarkably quickly too so you can take full advantage of that cornering speed.
 Maxxis also offers a wide range of casings for the Minion DHF, so while it's aimed at gravity riding there are lighter options to bolster trail bike grip without too much extra weight.